OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-10.md

 ## Hebrews 10:30

-For we know him who said, “Vengeance is mine; I will repay,” and again, “The Lord will judge his people.”
+For we are aware of the one who said, “Vengeance belongs to me; I will repay,” and also, “The Lord will judge his people.”

 ## Hebrews 10:31